aforward9600/pokemonpalette/README.md

 -----------
 - Some custom functions shuffled into bank2D to free memory in bankF
 - unused_stats_functions.asm renamed and put to actual use for custom functions
+- Trainer pkmn give double stat exp
+- pkmn with levels > 100 give 255 stat exp for each stat

-#New features from last version:
+#New features & adjustments from last version:
 -----------
 - Moves that hit multiple times in a turn now calculate damage and critical hits for each individual attack
+- Ditto base exp yield back to 61

 #Bugfixes:
 -----------